-In addition, officers also have the option to mark “other” for any other vehicle issue that played a role in the crash, and write in an explanation.
+In addition, officers also have the option to mark “other” for any other vehicle issue that played a role in the crash and write in an explanation.
 If there was nothing wrong with the vehicles, officers could also mark “no contributing factors.”

 Who is legally responsible for vehicle malfunctions?

 In general, drivers in Georgia are required to keep their vehicles in good working order so that they are not hazardous to other people on the road.
-When a driver knows about a problem with their car, and they fail to address it, that can lead to a legal responsibility to pay for your injuries and property damage.
+When a driver knows about a problem with their car and they fail to address it, that can lead to a legal responsibility to pay for your injuries and property damage.

 But, what happens when the other driver had no idea there was a problem with their car?
 Are they still liable?
 Maybe.
-It will depend on whether they took actions to ensure that their vehicle was in proper working order.
+It will depend on whether they took action to ensure that their vehicle was in proper working order.
 For example, if the driver knew that their steering had been difficult lately, but they weren’t sure what was wrong, they could still be at fault when their steering goes out and injure you.

 There are also other people or entities who could also be partially at fault for your crash.
 These include:

 - Anyone who did maintenance on the vehicle.
-If the repairs or regular maintenance that was performed on the car was not done correctly or wasn’t done at all, then a mechanic or repair shop may have to pay for your damages.
+If the repairs or regular maintenance that was performed on the car were not done correctly or wasn’t done at all, then a mechanic or repair shop may have to pay for your damages.

 - Vehicle manufacturer.
 There are situations where the car itself was not built correctly or where it has a poor or dangerous design.
 Under those circumstances, the vehicle manufacturer may also have legal liability.